-JAMES D. HULL and PAULINE TOWNSEND Respondents.
-COPY Original In Clerk's Office
+JAMES D. HULL and PAULINE TOWNSEND

+Respondents.

 CONSENT AGREEMENT

 Pursuant to Chapter 373, Florida Statutes, and the rules promulgated thereunder, this Consent Agreement is entered into between the SOUTH FLORIDA WATER MANAGEMENT DISTRICT ("District") and JAMES D. HULL and PAULINE TOWNSEND ("Respondents"), by mutual consent, without trial or adjudication of any issue of fact or law.